María Angélica Pérez: Beatification

 The beatification process commenced in a diocesan process on 30 June 1987 in which those involved were required to investigate Pérez's life and her personal holiness.
 The process also saw the accumulation of documentation pertaining to her life and later closed on 3 October 1989.
 This process took place despite the fact that the Congregation for the Causes of Saints did not grant their formal approval to the initiation of the cause until 5 December 1989 - this conferred upon her the title of Servant of God.

 The process was deemed to have completed its work according to the set criteria in 1993 which allowed for the Congregation for the Causes of Saints to begin their own line of investigation into the cause.
-The postulation submitted the Positio - biographical details and attesting to her beatification cause - to Rome in 1997.

-On 22 June 2004 she was proclaimed to be Venerable after Pope John Paul II acknowledged the fact that Pérez had lived a model life of heroic virtue.
+The postulation submitted the positio to Rome in 1997.
+On 22 June 2004 she was proclaimed to be venerable after Pope John Paul II acknowledged the fact that Pérez had lived a life of heroic virtue.

-The miracle needed for her beatification was investigated in the diocese of its origin from 25 August 1999 until 20 April 2000; it received the validation of Roman officials on 16 November 2001 and could thus proceed to the following stages of investigation.
-It was on 19 December 2011 that Pope Benedict XVI approved the 1995 healing of María Sara Pane from Hepatitis-A.
+A miracle due to her intercession was investigated in the diocese of its origin from 25 August 1999 until 20 April 2000; it received the validation of Roman officials on 16 November 2001 and could thus proceed to the following stages of investigation.
+On 19 December 2011 Pope Benedict XVI approved the 1995 healing of María Sara Pane from Hepatitis-A.

-Her beatification was celebrated in Buenos Aires on 17 November 2012 and Cardinal Angelo Amato presided over it on the behalf of Benedict XVI.

-The current postulator of the cause is Enrico Venanzi.
+Pérez' beatification was celebrated in Buenos Aires on 17 November 2012 and Cardinal Angelo Amato presided over it on the behalf of Benedict XVI.
+The postulator of the cause is Enrico Venanzi.